Asian Chicken Salad

 Every single ingredient in this recipe adds great flavor and texture so don’t leave anything out!
 I often toss the chicken in some hoisin or teriyaki sauce.

 The wonton strips at my local store are found in the produce area with some other salad toppings.
+Otherwise by the croutons.

-This made two large entree sized portions, but would feed more if serving at a potluck style meal.
+This made two large entrée sized portions, but would feed more if serving at a potluck style meal.
 Easily could double the recipe to feed a crowd!